Routing

 $router->addRoute('<presenter>/<action>', 'Home:default');

 will generate English URLs, such as /product/123 or /cart.
-If we want to have presenters and actions in the URL translated to Deutsch (e.g. /produkt/123 or /einkaufswagen), we can use a translation dictionary.
-To add it, we already need a “more talkative” variant of the second parameter:
+If we want presenters and actions in the URL to be represented by Czech words (e.g., /produkt/123 or /kosik), we can use a translation dictionary.
+To write it, we already need the “more verbose” variant of the second parameter:

 use Nette\Routing\Route;